dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1112: Economic inequality has social and environmental consequences.
+### T1112: Widening income inequality and environmental harm result from some corporate actions.

 |Support|
 |---|